 This problem was solved independently thanks to a very flexible Devexpress XAF architecture providing many extension points.
 Xafari.DB module has been implemented.
 It contains two providers intended to access Oracle data: XafariODPConnectionProvider and XafariOracleConnectionProvider.
 They are the descendants of ODPConnectionProvider and OracleConnectionProvider.
 It was necessary to change the CreateParameter() method to keep CHAR type for the parameters of Guid property fields when the requests get to the queue.

-In general, Xafari.DB implementation resulted in accelerating the execution of complex queries up to 40 times and more.
+In general, Xafari.DB implementation resulted in significant increase in Xafari applications performance, accelerating the execution of complex queries by up to 40 times.